xenthm/tp/docs/DeveloperGuide.md

 `ArgumentResult` object for `Parser` to later unpack to generate the right `Command` with the required details.
 More information about `Command`s down below!

-#### ArgumentFinder Regex
+#### ArgumentFinder RegEx
 ![regexDiagram.png](regexDiagram.png)
 The above diagram was generated on [Regex Vis](https://regex-vis.com/?r=%28%3F%3C%3D%5Cs-a%29%24%7C%28%3F%3C%3D%5Cs-a%5Cs%29.*%3F%28%3F%3D%28%3F%3C%3D%5Cs%29-%5Bsb%5D%28%3F%3A%5Cs%7C%24%29%7C%24%29).
-It visualizes the control flow of the regex engine used to extract fields from user inputs.
-In this case, the regex pattern is used to isolate the author's name, excluding anything after the flags `-s` or `-b`.
+It visualizes the control flow of the RegEx engine used to extract fields from user inputs.
+In this case, the RegEx pattern is used to isolate the author's name, excluding anything after the flags `-s` or `-b`.
 In `MangaTantou`'s actual implementation, all valid flags in the app are excluded (including the author flag, for this case).
 A split in the diagram means that both branches are valid matches.

 Notice that the topmost branch matches an empty string is nothing is inputted after the `-a` flag.
-This is intended, and this case is handled outside the regex in `Parser`.
+This is intended, and this case is handled outside the RegEx in `Parser`.
 The bottom branch tries to match everything between the `-a` author flag and any of the excluded flags, or the end of the string.
 Other unused flags, such as `-x`, are included.
 This allows user to be more flexible in the allowed author names